Article

 A growing income from equities

-Of the major asset classes available to income investors, shares or ‘equities’ are appealing because they offer the potential for a growing income as profits increase.
+Of the major asset classes available to income investors, shares or ‘equities’ are appealing because they offer the potential for long-term growth in income as profits increase.
 Although investing in the stock market generally means accepting a greater degree of ups and downs, it offers the greatest potential for growth in both income and capital.
-Shares represent a stake in a business, and as a shareholder you participate in the growth of a business if it does well and often receive a share of the profits through dividend payments.
+Shares represent a stake in a business, and as a shareholder you participate in the growth of that business if it does well and you often receive a share of the profits through dividend payments.

 A steady income from bonds

-To balance the volatility of equities and help smooth overall returns, investors often add less volatile investments to their portfolio, notably bonds.
+To balance the volatility of equities and help smooth overall returns, investors often add less volatile types of investments to their portfolio, notably bonds also known as fixed income investments.

 Bonds are considered lower risk than equities but have lower potential upside and don’t usually provide an income that grows.
-They also tend to be sensitive to changing inflation and interest rate expectations, and if these suddenly rise it can translate to capital losses for bondholders, at least in the short term.
-However, their lower volatility and ability to provide a consistent income makes them attractive as a way to balance an income portfolio, and more cautious investors may decide to have a higher weighting to bonds than equities.
-Over long periods bonds and equities do not tend to move in tandem, though over shorter periods they can.
+They also tend to be sensitive to changing inflation and interest rate expectations.
+If these suddenly rise it can translate to capital losses for bondholders, at least in the short term.
+However, their lower volatility and ability to provide a consistent income makes them attractive as a way to balance an income portfolio, and more cautious investors may even decide to have a higher weighting to their fixed income portfolio than their share portfolio.

 Investors are naturally attracted to investments that produce a high level of income.
 However, a high yield can also be a warning sign.
 There is likely to be a very good reason why an investment yields so much.
 If it is a share, there could well be expectations of a dividend cut.
 For bonds, higher yield means higher risk, and more chance of default and capital loss.
 However, there are funds designed to produce high levels of income while aiming to control these risks through diversification, and sometimes through more sophisticated techniques including the use of derivatives.